Preschool: How prepared do teachers need to be?

 Early, Diane; Howes, Carollee; Zill, Nicholas; Burchinal, Margaret; Pianta, Robert; Bryant, Donna; Clifford, Richard; Iriondo-Perez, Jeniffer; Jeon, Hyun-Joo; Maxwell, Kelly; Cai, Karen; Alva, Soumya; Griffin, James; Henry, Gary; Bender, Randall; Ebanks, Caroline; Mashburn, Andrew; Peisner-Feinberg, Ellen; Vandergrift, Nathan

-University of North Carolina at Chapel Hill; University of Virginia; U.S. Department of Education Institute of Education Sciences; National Institute of Child Health and Human Development; RTI International; Westat Inc.; University of California, Los Angeles
+University of North Carolina at Chapel Hill; University of Virginia; U.S. Department of Education; National Institute of Child Health and Human Development; RTI International; Westat Inc.; University of California, Los Angeles

 The analyses do not provide convincing evidence of an association between teachers’ education or major and either classroom quality or children’s academic gains.
 Most of the analyses yielded null findings.
 Although there were some statis...